Jason Huang 嘉樹

 Games, challenges, and questions to be solved

-Here I share my findings and thoughts on games, which by definition are fun.
+Here I share my findings and thoughts on games, which by definition must be fun.

 Acknowledgements, licenses, and copyright